Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experiments

-\paragraph{Amazon Review \textnormal{\citep{ni-2019}}.} This dataset contains time-stamped user reviews on Amazon shopping website from 2014-01-04 to 2016-10-02.
-We chose the most active 2500 users and each user has a sequence of product review events.
-The type $k$ of each event token is the category of the product: we selected the top 23 categories that are most often reviewed and aggregated all the other categories into the ``other'' category, ending up with 24 categories in total.
+\paragraph{Amazon Review \textnormal{\citep{ni-2019}}.} This dataset contains user reviews on Amazon shopping website from 2014-01-04 to 2016-10-02.
+We focused on the most active 2500 users and each user has a sequence of product review events.
+The type $k$ is the category of the product: we selected the most frequently-reviewed 23 categories and grouped all the others into a special OTHER category, ending up with 24 categories in total.
 Each review event also has a mark $\vec{m}$ which is the actual content of the review.
 Each of the 2500 sequences is cut into three segments: the events that happened before 2015-08-01 are training data; those after 2016-02-01 are test data; the events between these dates are dev data.
-Then we have 50,000 training tokens, 7,000 dev tokens, and 13,000 test tokens.
+Then we have 49,680 training tokens, 7,020 dev tokens, and 13,090 test tokens.

-We experimented with four state-of-the-art event sequence models: Know-Evovle (KE)~\citep{trivedi-17-know}, DyRep~\citep{trivedi-19-dyrep}, ANHP~\citep{yang-2022-transformer}, and NHP~\citep{mei-17-neuralhawkes}.
-For each of them, we evaluated it as a baseline method as well as integrated it into our LM-enhanced framework.
+We experimented with four state-of-the-art event sequence models: NHP~\citep{mei-17-neuralhawkes}, Know-Evovle (KE)~\citep{trivedi-17-know}, DyRep~\citep{trivedi-19-dyrep}, and ANHP~\citep{yang-2022-transformer}.
+For each of them, we evaluated it as a baseline method as well as integrated it into our \name framework.
 KE and DyRep require domain-specific knowledge to configure their structural-sparse architectures: we evaluated them on GDELT since their GDELT-specific architectures are available in the original papers; we didn't evaluate them on Amazon Review since we do not have such knowledge on this data.
 ANHP can take domain knowledge into its architecture but it is optional, so we evaluated it on both GDELT and Amazon data: on GDELT, we adapt the knowledge used in KE and DyRep into its structure; on Amazon Review, we use the generic architecture.
 On Amazon Review, we also experimented with NHP since it doesn't require any domain-specific structure knowledge.

-We experimented with two state-of-the-art language models: GPT-3-davinci and GPT-3.5-turbo.
-For GDELT data, we used 10-shot prompts; for Amazon Review data, we used 8-shot prompts.
+We experimented with three strong LLMs: GPT-3-davinci~\citep{brown-2020-gpt} which we also denote as G3.0; GPT-3.5-turbo~\citep{brown-2020-gpt,stiennon2020learning,gao2022scaling} which we also denote as G3.5, and Llama-2-chat with 13B parameters~\citep{touvron2023llama2} which we also denote as llama.
+For GDELT and ICEWS data, we used 10-shot prompts; for Amazon Review data, we used 8-shot prompts.
 Each ``shot'' is a demonstration that contains an effect event followed by one or more expert-annotated cause events.
 Prompt examples can be found in \cref{app:prompts}.